 Identifying Work From Home Job Scams Quickly

-It is always possible that some entity will pull the wool over your eyes and scam you out of your hard earned money!
-Knowing what to look for will help you from investing to much time and possibly save your money from these thieves!
-So lets break it down to what you should consider "Red Flags" and opt to ignore altogether!
+It is always possible that some entity will pull the wool over your eyes and scam you out of your hard-earned money!
+Knowing what to look for will help you from investing too much time and possibly save your money from these thieves!
+So, lets break it down to what you should consider "Red Flags" and opt to ignore altogether!

-- Up front costs - No legitimate company will ever bill their employees upfront as a condition of employment!
-Any needed software or equipment is considered and factored into the companies budget for training employees.
-You would not pay Target to give you a job right?
+- Upfront costs - No legitimate company will ever bill their employees upfront as a condition of employment!
+Any needed software or equipment is considered and factored into the company’s budget for training employees.
+You would not pay Target to give you a job, right?
 Use this logic and decline any offer that wants any money from you.
 Other than direct sales where you pay for a kit to demo, those are perfectly acceptable because you at least have something in exchange for your money!

 - Testimonials, scanned checks - A reputable company will not post employee testimonials and show scanned checks for proof of payouts!
 They will tell you about the company and what they expect from you as an employee should you choose to work with them.
 Steer clear of anything that is a page full of "happy" employees talking about the 5 vacations they were able to go on etc. Should be common sense, yet a lot of people get caught up in the excitement and possibility.

-- Advertising - You should be looking for product or service ads from any company you are considering to work for.
-If all the ads seem to focus on employment then odds are it is a scam.
+- Advertising - You should be looking for product or service ads from any company you are considering working for.
+If all the ads seem to focus on employment, then odds are it is a scam.
 A reputable company knows that the customer base is how they pay their bills.
 Focusing solely on ads for job opportunity means odds are they are getting their money from the employees and not a service or product they offer.
-Steer clear if you can not find an ad for the services!
+Steer clear if you cannot find an ad for the services!